-The left panel of Figure 6 shows that popular book prices are fairly similar to standard book prices at offline bookstores: the mean price is \$4.89 (whereas the mean price for standard titles was \$4.27).
+The outlined bars in Figure 5 show that popular book prices are fairly similar to standard book prices at offline bookstores: the mean price is \$4.89 (whereas the mean price for standard titles was \$4.27).
 Fourteen percent of these books are selling for below \$2.50 with the vast majority (70%) being between \$2.50-\$7.49.
 None is priced above \$18.
-Comparing the offline prices with the online prices shown in the right panel of Figure 6 we once again note that our most basic prediction about how offline and online prices should compare (Prediction 1) is again validated: online prices for popular books are more dispersed and have a thicker upper tail than offline prices.
+Comparing the offline prices with the online prices for popular titles, the gray histogram of Figure 5, we once again note that our most basic prediction about how offline and online prices should compare (Prediction 1) is again validated: online prices for popular books are more dispersed and have a thicker upper tail than offline prices.

-Figure 6: Offline and online prices for standard titles in 2009
+Figure 5: Offline and online prices for popular titles in 2009

-Comparing this figure to the corresponding figure for standard titles (Figure 3) provides support for Prediction 3.
+Comparing this figure to the corresponding figure for standard titles (Figure 2) provides support for Prediction 3.
 The upper tail of the online distribution is less thick than that for standard titles: on average 18% of listings are priced above \$20 whereas the comparable figure for standard titles was 27%.
-And the online-offline difference is less dramatic.
+And the online-offline difference is less dramatic.43